Sunday, July 26, 2020

 I did some boundary monitoring on the Harris Conservation Easements with Leah from the Lakes Region Conservation Trust this week which included monitoring from both land and sea.
 In shallow water along the protected shorelines we found these pretty yellow flowers blooming (I guess yellow is the color of the week):

-Greater Bladderwort (Utricularia vulgaris)
+Floating Bladderwort (Utricularia radiata)

 Bladderworts don't have a root, they just float along in the water with a stem that drags down on the bottom of the lake.
 The coolest aspect of bladderworts is that they are carnivorous.
 Their underwater bladders are their "mouths".
 The plant creates a vacuum in its bladders by pumping water out of them.
 When the hairs on a bladder detect its prey, the plant opens the bladder, sucking in water, and its victim along with it.
 Here's a description of the process from The Native Plant Trust